Rusland Hall

 Rusland Hall is a country house in the English Lake District.
 The present building dates from about 1720.
 The Hall was owned by the Rawlinson family in the 17th and 18th centuries, and by the family of Beatrice Webb in the 19th century.
-For a time in the later 20th century it housed a museum of mechanical musical instruments, then becoming the home of Mike Dwan and his family.
+For a time in the later 20th century it housed a museum of mechanical musical instruments, then becoming the home of Mike Dwan and his family and previously a weekend home to the Ramsden family from 1995 - 2002.

 Location

 Rusland Hall stands at the head of the Rusland valley near to Rusland cross, between the foot of Windermere and Coniston.
 On either side of the approach road to Rusland Hall are 400 acre of broadleaved deciduous woodland, rich in wildlife, clothing the valley sides.
 The valley sides are drained by many becks which converge to form the stream called Rusland Pool.

 The hall's grid reference is SD3388.

 History

 The main house (on the site of an earlier building) was built in about 1720 (and extended in the 1840s) by the Rawlinson family who also owned nearby Graythwaite Hall.
 It is thought that the Rusland Beeches were planted during this time.